ready4-dev/ready4web/content/en/docs/Software/Libraries/Releases/index.md

 ---
-title: "Types of framework libraries"
+title: "Framework library descriptions"
-linkTitle: "Types"
+linkTitle: "Details"
-date: "2024-06-08"
+date: "2024-06-11"
 description: "There are two types of framework libraries - a foundational library and libraries of authoring tools."
 aliases:
 - /docs/software/libraries/types